haqer1/jboss-cluster-hi-availability-demo/README.md

 #### 3.4.1) Video
 Feel free to also (download and) take a look at a WEBM [video](https://github.com/haqer1/jboss-cluster-hi-availability-demo/raw/refs/heads/master/assets/video/3.4.replication-of-deletion-Kubernetes-demo.webm "Replication of deletion on Kubernetes demo WEBM video")
-(6m 19s) providing an illustration of the steps in this sub-section (the 3rd of 4) (this being the 3rd & last of 3 videos for section 3).
+(6m 19s) providing an illustration of the steps in this sub-section (the 3rd of 5) (this being the 3rd & last of 3 videos for section 3).

 ## 4) Super-Extra Credit: Scaling (& Retesting) (on Kubernetes)
-Scaling up (or, subsequently, down) & retesting is really in the category of super-extra credit, but here here goes scaling up & restesting anyway. :)
+Scaling up (or, subsequently, down) & retesting is really in the category of super-extra credit, but here goes scaling up & restesting anyway. :)

 ```console
 kubectl get pods -o wide -n containerized-apps